niteshsinghrajput/CRUD-Spring-Boot-JPA-MySQL/README.md

     "price": 240
   }
 ```
-### To delete a particular Book from database, use following url with `DELETE` request type in postman
+### 11.To delete a particular Book from database, use following url with `DELETE` request type in postman
 ```
   http://localhost:8080/bookservice/books/<id>
 ```